Palm Springs International Airport: Ground transportation

 PSP is served by both municipal and regional routes.
 Sunline's SunBus routes 2 and 4 provide direct service to downtown Palm Springs via the bus stops at El Cielo/Kirk Douglas and Tahquitz/Civic.
 Morongo Basin Transit Authority provides service to Twentynine Palms.
-An Amtrak Thruway bus stop is located just outside the baggage claim area, with service to Cabazon (Morongo Casino), Riverside, and Fullerton.
+An Amtrak Thruway bus stop is located just outside the baggage claim area, with service to Cabazon (Morongo Casino), Riverside, and Fullerton Transportation Center, which is a one stop train ride from Los Angeles Union Station.
 The Idyllwild Shuttle provides weekly connections to Mountain Center and Idyllwild–Pine Cove.